Medicare and Medicaid

 What happens if I have already moved from CHAND to my parent's plan?

 Generally, you must be without CHAND coverage for 12 months before being eligible for coverage again.
 However, if you have maintained qualified previous health insurance coverage, you may be able to reenroll with CHAND at an earlier date under the provisions of the Health Insurance Portability and Accountability Act (HIPAA).
 Please contact a CHAND Service Center representative for more information.

 How much is all this going to cost?
 Will it increase my taxes?

 If you have a high income, you face higher taxes.
-Starting in 2013, individuals will pay a higher Medicare payroll tax of 2.35 percent on earnings of more than $200,000 a year and couples earning more than $250,000, up from the current 1.45 percent.
+As of 2013, individuals pay a higher Medicare payroll tax of 2.35 percent on earnings of more than $200,000 a year and couples earning more than $250,000, up from the current 1.45 percent.
 In addition, you will face an additional 3.8 percent tax on unearned income such as dividends and interest over the threshold.

 Starting in 2018, the law will also impose a 40 percent excise tax on the portion of most employer-sponsored health coverage (excluding dental and vision) that exceeds $10,200 a year for individuals and $27,500 for families.
 The tax is often referred to as a "Cadillac" tax.
 The law also will raise the threshold for deducting unreimbursed medical expenses from 7.5 percent of adjusted gross income to 10 percent.
-The law also will limit the amount of money you can put in a flexible spending account to pay medical expenses to $2,500 starting in 2013.
+The law also limits the amount of money you can put in a flexible spending account to pay medical expenses to $2,500 as of 2013.
 Those using an indoor tanning salon pay a 10 percent tax.1

 What will happen to my premiums?